 9.1.5 Assignment of Load Profile IDs for Distributed Generation

-(1) CRs seeking to have the profile segments for Photovoltaic, wind or other Distributed Generation (DG) assigned to one of their Residential (RES) or Business (BUS) ESI IDs shall follow the instructions on the “DG” tab of Appendix D, Profile Decision Tree.
+(1) CRs seeking to have the profile segments for Photovoltaic, wind or other Distributed Generation (DG) assigned to one of their Residential (RES) or Business (BUS) ESI IDs shall follow the instructions in Section 20, Profile Decision Tree.

 (2) ERCOT shall review all assignments of the Load Profile Segments for Photovoltaic, wind, and other DG on an annual basis, per Section 11.3.3, Validation of Profile Segments for Distributed Generation.